-But it’s not just that—the other question here is whether a college has the right to tell students that they cannot give each other condoms.
+But it’s not just that—the other question here is whether a college should have the ability to tell students that they cannot give each other condoms.
 Condoms are legally available for purchase and use by anyone in this country and, ironically, Boston College’s health insurance plan covers contraception, as required by Massachusetts law.
-I realize Boston College is a private institution, but private institutions do not have a blanket right to tell individuals what they can say and do.
-I’m not a legal expert by any stretch of the imagination, but I think that you would be hard-pressed to find a court that says college students on any campus (public or private) do not have the right to talk to each other about safe sex or to share condoms in the United States of America, a country in which there is a constitutional right to freedom of speech and to privacy.
-The threat of disciplinary action is most certainly unconstitutional if the students are promoting safe sex on any kind of public property (e.g., sidewalks).
-The legal waters are murkier when it comes to activities that take place on private property; however, I would argue that there’s no such thing as a truly “private” university in the U.S. because all colleges and universities are the beneficiaries of some type of public funding, whether in the form of direct assistance, tax-exempt status or subsidies, federally funded grants to researchers (a portion of each grant goes directly to the university), or student financial aid provided by the government.
-In one way or another, we the taxpayers are footing part of the bill for all institutions of higher education and, in my book, that means all universities must abide by the same set of rules and therefore cannot impose restrictions on the rights of students.
+I realize Boston College is technically a private institution, however, in my view there’s no such thing as a truly “private” university in the U.S. because all colleges and universities are the beneficiaries of some type of public funding, whether in the form of direct assistance, tax-exempt status or subsidies, federally funded grants to researchers (a portion of each grant goes directly to the university), or student financial aid provided by the government.
+In one way or another, the taxpayers are footing part of the bill for all institutions of higher education and, in my book, that means all universities should abide by the same set of rules and therefore should not impose restrictions on the free speech and privacy rights of students.

-Depriving college students of opportunities for peer-to-peer sex education and access to condoms is not only dangerous, but it is a violation of personal liberty.
+Depriving college students of opportunities for peer-to-peer sex education and access to condoms is dangerous.
 I realize that Boston College is trying to do the “moral” thing, but it is hard to see how withholding knowledge and restricting access to devices that can prevent infections and save lives accomplishes that.